adasprilla/TouchPad-Gestures/README.md

 on Wayland so this utility adds an `_internal` command which can be used to switch workspaces using the swipe commands.
 The `_internal` command uses `wmctrl` to work out which is the current workspace and then selects the next one.
-Since this works under Wayland and Xorg (and using KDE and all other EWMH compliant desktops), it is now the default configuration for swipe up and down commands.
+Since this works on both Wayland and Xorg (and with GNOME, KDE, and other EWMH compliant desktops), it is now the default configuration command for swipe up and down commands.

 ### LICENSE